 You won’t find any mention of this ferry service on NCL’s website.
-I think this is partly because they want to keep people on Harvest Caye.
+I think this is partly because they want to keep people on Harvest Caye or direct them to ship excursions.
 But it might also be to allay local concerns about a few thousand cruise-ship passengers overwhelming this small peninsula.

 Note well: Round-trip ferry fare was $25 when we were there.
 But you have to buy your ferry tickets from the excursion desk onboard the ship before you disembark.
 This is also the only place to find a ferry schedule.